Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 [52] "magnet_forearm_y"     "magnet_forearm_z"     "classe"
 ```

-After doing the abovementioned there were no more NA's in data.
+After doing the abovementioned there were no more `NA`'s in data.

 ```r